UTMediaCAT/mediacat-domain-crawler/README.md

 ## prereqs
 node v14.15.3 (make sure to have this installed, or switch to it if needed `nvm use v14.15.3`) npm install
+`cd newCrawler` to get to the crawl.js script

 # run the puppeteer crawler
 node --max-old-space-size=7168 crawl.js -f ../../../mediacat-hidden/domain.csv -n inf